 - ~ 1/2 teaspoon fine sea salt adjust to your taste

 - ~1/4-1/2 teaspoon fresh ground black pepper adjust to your taste

 - Chill the soup for 15 minutes if desired.
-Serve with extra basil and goat cheese as garnish if preferred.
+Garnish with extra basil and goat cheese as desired.